oTree-org/oTree/README.md

     def is_displayed(self):
         return self.player.id_in_group == 2

+#### `template_name`

+The name of the HTML template to display.
+This can be omitted if the template has the same name as the Page class.

+Example:

+    # This will look inside your app under the 'templates' directory,
+    # to '/app_name/MyView.html'
+    template_name = 'app_name/MyView.html'

+#### `timeout_seconds`

+Set to an integer that specifies how many seconds the user has to complete the page.
+After the time runs out, the page auto-submits.

+Example: `timeout_seconds = 20`

+#### `auto_submit_values`

+Lets you specify what values should be auto-submitted if `timeout_seconds` is exceeded, or if the experimenter moves the participant forward.
+If this is omitted, then oTree will default to `0` for numeric fields, `False` for boolean fields, and the empty string for text/character fields.

+This should be a dictionary where the keys are the elements of `form_fields`, and the values are the values that should be auto-submitted.

+### `def after_next_button(self)`

+After the player clicks the "Next" button, oTree makes sure that any form fields validate (and re-displays to the player with errors otherwise).

+Here you can put anything additional that should happen after form validation.
+If you don't need anything to be done, it's OK to leave this method blank, or to leave it out entirely.

+## `def vars_for_all_templates(self)`

+This is not a method on the Page class, but rather a top-level function in views.py.
+It is useful when you need certain variables to be passed to multiple pages in your app.
+Instead of repeating the same values in each `vars_for_template`, you can define it in this function.

 # Templates

 Your app's ``templates/`` directory will contain the templates for the HTML that gets displayed to the player.

 oTree uses Django's [template system] (https://docs.djangoproject.com/en/dev/topics/templates/).